holunda-io/bpm-ai-connectors-camunda-8/docs/agentic-connectors.md

 Select Output Type `Natural Language Answer` to get back a natural language text that answers the given query.
 Select `JSON` to provide a JSON-schema and receive back a JSON response (see Extract Connector in [Foundational Connectors](docs/foundational-connectors.md) for more details)

+#### Advanced / Skill Library

+Internally, the Database Connector generates Python code snippets.
+This code can optionally be stored and re-used, effectively building a library of learned "skills" that the connector already knows how to solve.

+This enables two exciting use-cases:

+###### Skill Library (Preview)

+If enabled, the connector can create and use skill functions from a previous run by fetching relevant snippets from a vector database.
+An LLM is used to judge whether a snippet is actually a correct and successful solution to the given problem and only then create a new skill.
+If a solution snippet simply delegates to another basic or skill function, no skill is created.

+Using a skill library allows the connector to solve increasingly complex problems through composition and save resources for common problems.
+Theoretically, it is also possible to add handwritten solutions for typical or difficult problems.

+To enable, select a mode (only using existing skills or also creating new skills if possible) and configure a vector database.
+The connector will automatically create an index.

+###### Direct Calling (Future Release)

+If the connector is executing a second time with the same input variables (but possibly different values), stored code from the previous run can directly be called with the new variable value assignments and directly yield a result - bypassing the LLM to save time and money.

+This is like a worker that self-implements on first run.
+Write once, run a million times for free :)

+NOTE: For this to work, your variable values need to be "pre-processed" and not contain e.g. any unstructured data.
+The variable values need to be directly usable from code.
+Simple and obvious transformations that are easy to do in code are ok, but it is better to e.g. have a `firstname` and `lastname` instead of a composite `name` which could lead to surprises when trying to split it up.

 ### Result
 A temporary variable `result` that contains the answer text or a result JSON object.
 Can be mapped to process variables using the result expression.